-Priority actions requested to be taken in Belarus in 2012 - Key Legal Reforms: There are a number of serious legal deficiencies that are preventing effective enforcement in Belarus.
 The IIPA recommends the following changes to the Government of Belarus as legal reform priorities:

 - Amendments to the Criminal Code to provide criminal penalties for first-time IPR violations.
-Currently, criminal penalties only apply to IPR violations after there has been an administrative violation and an exhaustion of administrative remedies. - Amendments to the Copyright Law (1998) to fully implement the WIPO digital treaties (WIPO Copyright Treaty, WCT and the WIPO Performances and Phonograms Treaty, WPPT).
-Such amendments would include: - a) Revising the current anti-circumvention and copyright management information provisions which are not now fully compatible with the WIPO digital treaties because they do not provide "effective legal remedies" (e.g., in accordance with Article 11 of the WCT).
-In particular, the law needs to cover prohibitions on the manufacture, importation, sale, distribution, or other trafficking in devices or services that are aimed at circumventing technological protection measures, as well as outlawing acts of circumvention.
-Furthermore, the definition of "technical measures" does not cover access controls. - b) Protecting "copyright management information" that is attached to or accompanies a work or sound recording.
-Such provisions should protect against the alteration, removal or falsification of this information. - Amendments to the Criminal Code to: (a) adopt a "significant amount of use criteria" calculated on the basis of the price of legitimate product, instead of the existing too high threshold based on "large-scale damage" for IPR crimes; and, (b) lowering the actual amount of the current threshold (in Article 158) to commence liability, which is now BR12.1 million (US\$1,400). - Amendments to the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amendments to the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amendments to the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases.
-At present, a statement from a right holder is required to commence an administrative case.
+Currently, criminal penalties only apply to IPR violations after there has been an administrative violation and an exhaustion of administrative remedies. - Amendments to the Criminal Code to: (a) adopt a "significant amount of use criteria" calculated on the basis of the price of legitimate product, instead of the existing too high threshold based on "large-scale damage" for IPR crimes; and, (b) lowering the actual amount of the current threshold (in Article 158) to commence liability, which is now BR12.1 million (US\$1,415). - Amendments to the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amendments to the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amendments to the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases.
+At present, a statement from a rights holder is required to commence an administrative case.
 The administrative remedies are applicable for violations of copyright and neighboring rights, including acts of illegal retail sale and distribution. - Amendments to the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases. - Amendments to the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user pirates.